 \section{Pushouts}

-Pushouts are colimits specified by span diagrams\\
+Pushouts are colimits specified by span diagrams

-In other words, given such a span diagram, its pushout is a type \(X\) with two point constructors \(\inl : A \to X\), \(\inr : B \to X\) and a path constructor \(\glue(s : S) \to \inl(f(s)) = \inr(g(s))\).
-This description can be used directly to define pushouts in type theories with higher inductive types.
-We don't have higher inductive types, so instead we define pushouts to be structures satisfying a certain universal property, which gives us an induction principle for them.
-When interpreting types as homotopy spaces, we may imagine pushouts to consist of two distinct components corresponding to the types \(A\) and \(B\), to which we add (higher) paths between \(f(s)\) and \(g(s)\) for each \(s : S\).
+In other words, given such a span diagram, its pushout is a type \(X\) with two point constructors, \(\inl : A \to X\) and \(\inr : B \to X\), and a path constructor \(\glue(s : S) : \inl(f(s)) = \inr(g(s))\).
+This description can be used directly to define pushouts in type theories with first-class HITs.
+The flavor of Agda used in the formalization does not support first-class HITs, so instead we define pushouts to be structures satisfying a certain universal property, which gives us an induction principle for them.
+When interpreting types as homotopy spaces, we may think of the pushout as two distinct components corresponding to copies of \(A\) and \(B\), to which we add (higher) paths between \(f(s)\) and \(g(s)\) for each \(s : S\).

-Except for identity systems at the end of the section, we follow Rijke's development of descent for pushouts \citep[Chapter 2]{Rij19}.
-We reproduce the definitions we use below.
+Except for identity systems at the end of the section, we follow Rijke's development of descent for pushouts \cite[Chapter 2]{Rij19}.
+We summarize the definitions we use below.